 Manifestations of intrahepatic cholangiocarcinoma are somewhat similar to and more prominent than that of hepatocellular carcinoma.
 Progressive jaundice, weakness, and weight loss may become apparent in advanced stages.

 Cholangiocarcinomas are usually mucus-producing adenocarcinomas.
-They can either be well to moderately differentiated and have a well-delineated glandular/tubular structures that are outlined by malignant cells.
+They can be well to moderately differentiated and have well-delineated glandular/tubular structures that are outlined by malignant cells.

-Hepatoblastomas are described as having a constantly activated WNT and β-catenin signaling pathways, and APC gene mutations.
-This disorder can occur in patients with familial adenomatous polyposis.
-Mutations in the TGF-β pathway regulating gene, the FOXG1 may also be implicated.
+Hepatoblastomas are described as having a constantly activated WNT and β-catenin signaling pathways and APC gene mutations.
+The disorder can occur in patients with familial adenomatous polyposis.
+Mutations in the TGF-β pathway regulating gene, FOXG1, may also be implicated.

-- Mixed epithelial and mesenchymal type – contains areas with mesenchymal differentiation that could include primitive mesenchyme, osteoid, cartilage or muscular cells.
+- Mixed epithelial and mesenchymal type: contains areas with mesenchymal differentiation that may include primitive mesenchyme, osteoid, cartilage, or muscular cells

-It is the most common mesenchymal neoplasm in the liver, despite its overall rare occurrence.
+Hemangiosarcoma is the most common mesenchymal neoplasm in the liver, despite its rare occurrence.

-The most commonly known implicated cause for the pathogenesis of hemangiosarcoma is exposure to thorium dioxide.
-Exposure to insecticides and ingestion of liquors contaminated with arsenic is also a significant risk factor.
-Previous psoriasis treatments containing potassium arsenite have been found to cause hemangiosarcoma as well.
-Workers that are exposed to vinyl chloride monomer are also at risk of developing the lesion.
+The most commonly known cause for the pathogenesis of hemangiosarcoma is exposure to thorium dioxide.
+Exposure to insecticides and ingestion of alcohol contaminated with arsenic are also significant risk factors.
+Previous psoriasis treatments containing potassium arsenite have also been found to cause hemangiosarcoma.
+Workers who are exposed to vinyl chloride monomer are also at risk of developing the lesion.

-Metabolites from the known substances are found to be highly reactive and able to form DNA adducts and G to A transitions in the K-ras and TP53 genes.
+Metabolites from known substances are found to be highly reactive and able to form DNA adducts and G to A transitions in KRAS and TP53 genes.

-Precursor lesions include the enlargement of the cells lining the sinusoids with hyperchromatic nuclei in poorly defined loci in the entirety of the liver.
-Soon enough, the rapidly developing lesions become supported by collagen, hence their well-defined borders.
+Precursor lesions include enlargement of the cells lining the sinusoids with hyperchromatic nuclei in poorly defined loci in the entirety of the liver.
+Soon, the rapidly developing lesions become supported by collagen, hence their well-defined borders.

-Other rare tumors in the liver that could progress to cancerous growths include:
+Other rare tumors in the liver that can progress to cancerous growths include the following: